Table of Contents

 On the other hand, being able to satisfy these tough clients also means that the compliance outsourcing partner must provide top-quality services to compete with other candidates that law firms may consider aside from them, including:

-- A flexible workflow that can adapt to law firm’s work.
+- A flexible workflow that can adapt to a law firm’s work.

 - A strong network of relationships, collaborations, and sourcing to improve the speed in completing tasks such as data management, employee administration, and tax report.